Understand the procedures needed to deal with difficulties in the workplace and employment relationship

 During the meeting stages of the disciplinary grievance and dismissal procedures, all employees and workers have a right to be accompanied by a trade union representative or a colleague of their choice.

-The right to be accompanied applies to meetings where a formal warning may be issued, or some other disciplinary action (such as suspension without pay or dismissal) could take place.
+The right to be accompanied applies to meetings where a formal warning may be issued, or some other disciplinary action taken (such as suspension without pay or dismissal).

 The right to be accompanied does not apply to informal discussions or investigatory meetings, although an employer may choose to grant an employee's request to be accompanied at any meeting.